saadharoon27/SuperStore-Sales-Dashboard-On-PowerBI/README.md

 - In the forecasting setup, determined a forecast length of *15 days* and applied a *95% confidence interval*.
 These parameters help in generating predictions with a certain level of accuracy and within a defined time frame, assisting in *future planning* and *decision-making*.

 ## Business Insights
+- 1. **In both October of 2019 and 2020**, there was a noticeable drop in the number of sales, but an interesting phenomenon was observed: the company's profits during those months were higher compared to other months.
+This could be attributed to potentially higher profit margins per unit sold during those periods or the influence of special offers or campaigns.
+Similar trends were noticed in *December* and *March* as well.

+- 2. It's evident that most customers prefer to use the *standard delivery mode*.
+This preference may stem from customers being highly *price-sensitive* and not wanting to incur additional costs for premium product delivery services.

+- 3. The predominant choice of payment method is *cash on delivery*.
+This inclination could arise from customer concerns about the certainty of product delivery when opting for other payment methods, indicating a level of trust and security associated with *cash on delivery*.

+- 4. Since *credit card payments* account for the lowest percentage at *22%*, there is an opportunity to encourage more credit card transactions by introducing special offers or incentives.
+This approach aims to boost *credit card usage* and potentially increase revenue through this payment method.